 WKGC AM/FM Radio Station (Station) is operated by Gulf Coast State College (College) (a component unit of the State of Florida), located in Panama City, Florida.
 The College is under the general direction and control of the Florida Department of Education, Division of Florida Colleges.
 The Station is operated as a separate department of the College.
-Accordingly, the Station's financial statements are combined and reported in the College's financial statements for the years ended June 30, 2018 and 2017.
-The Station's financial statements as of and for the years ended June 30, 2018 and 2017 are intended to present only that portion of the College's financial position, and changes in financial position and cash flows, that are attributable to the Station's transactions.
+Accordingly, the Station's financial statements are combined and reported in the College's financial statements for the years ended June 30, 2019 and 2018.
+The Station's financial statements as of and for the years ended June 30, 2019 and 2018 are intended to present only the Station's portion of the College's financial position, and changes in financial position and cash flows.